Amanda Daflos: Earlier ventures

-Daflos's earlier pursuits included working for Deloitte Consulting where she spent a decade and quickly rose to senior manager.
+Daflos's earlier pursuits included working for Deloitte Consulting, where she spent a decade and quickly rose to senior manager.
 Her focus was government transformation, strategy and technology.
-She and her projects received multiple awards during her tenure at the worlds largest professional services firm.
+She and her projects received multiple awards during her tenure at the world's largest professional services firm.
 Very early in her career, she founded Aleigh Productions which was a public relations and event coordinating firm that served the government, non-profit and sports industries.
-She also was the Director of Programs for the International Mountain Explorers Connection [IMEC] and a Project Manager for the Juvenile Diabetes Research Foundation in New York.
+She also was the director of programs for the International Mountain Explorers Connection [IMEC] and a project manager for the Juvenile Diabetes Research Foundation in New York.

 Deloitte Consulting

-Daflos worked for nearly ten years as a senior manager with Deloitte Consulting where she drove major government transformation projects at the global level.
-She led work on major government initiatives including the Affordable Health Care Act and the creation of state based health care exchanges, child welfare, child support and federal defense.
+Daflos worked for nearly ten years as a senior manager with Deloitte Consulting, where she drove major government transformation projects at the global level.
+She led work on major government initiatives including the Affordable Health Care Act and the creation of state-based health care exchanges, child welfare, child support and federal defense.
 Daflos was deeply involved in Deloitte's community engagement efforts and served on multiple boards and councils focused on advancing women in government.
 She also served on an advisory council to the CEO.

 City of Los Angeles

-Innovation Team
+Innovation team

 Daflos was hired in 2015 to lead the creation of the Innovation Team (i-team) for Mayor Eric Garcetti in the City of Los Angeles.
-As a start up, Daflos led all efforts to create the team, it's brand and infrastructure.
+As a start-up, Daflos led all efforts to create the team, its brand and infrastructure.
 Under her leadership, the team partnered with nearly thirty agencies in the City of Los Angeles and tackled major reforms ranging from police recruiting and hiring reform to future of work to housing supply.
-She served in this role for four years before being elevated by the Mayor to Chief Innovation Officer to City of Los Angeles where she served as a member of the executive team.
+She served in this role for four years before being elevated by the mayor to chief innovation officer to City of Los Angeles where she served as a member of the executive team and was the first person to serve in this role in city history.

-Paid Parental Leave
+Paid parental leave

 In 2018, Daflos and her team chartered an effort to build a business case for paid parental leave for all city employees who previously had no access to leave upon the birth or adoption of a child.
-After two years of research in partnership with key city leaders, the team presented a data and evidence based case for paid parental leave for city employees that would have limited to no impact on the city budget.
-The policy was unanimously approved by Mayor Garcetti and the Los Angeles City Council went into effect in January of 2021.
+After two years of research in partnership with key city leaders, the team presented a data and evidence-based case for paid parental leave for city employees that would have limited to no impact on the city budget.
+The policy was unanimously approved by Mayor Garcetti and the Los Angeles City Council went into effect in January 2021.